 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any impacts on planners who are not current PIBC members would be further explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any impacts on planners who are not current PIBC members would be further explored and determined in collaboration with the OSPG.

 - 57. What are the potential impacts on the mobility of planners practicing in different provinces?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any impacts to labour mobility for planners would be further explored and determined in collaboration with the OSPG. - 58.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any impacts to labour mobility for planners would be further explored and determined in collaboration with the OSPG. - 58.
 How would designation under the PGA affect professional planners across Canada?

 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential impacts on out-of-province planners would be further explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential impacts on out-of-province planners would be further explored and determined in collaboration with the OSPG.